toiaa/pokeApp/README.md

 https://poke-app-taupe-phi.vercel.app/

-I build this NFT app with the thirdweb package, to write and deploy the contracts.
+I build this NFT app with nextJS and css for the frontend and the thirdweb package, to write and deploy the contracts.

 ## Getting Started